+Tested Changes: Start Date: End date Effective?
+Comments:

-Tested Changes: In the space below, list all the changes that you are implementing to address the improvement objective.
-Use 1-2 sentences to briefly describe the tested change.
-REMEMBER: Change ideas can be i) a change of the way you work, ii) a mentoring exercise /training, or iii) improved coordination or others.
-Start Date: DD/MM/YY End date (if applicable) DD/MM/YY Effective?
-(Yes/No) Was there any improvement registered?
-Comments: Note here any potential reasons why the change was or was not effective; also indicate any change in indicator value observed related to this change.
+In the space below, list all the changes that you are DD/MM/YY (if applicable) (Yes/No) Note here any potential reasons why the

+implementing to address the improvement objective.
+Use 1-2 DD/MM/YY Was there any change was or was not effective; also indicate

+sentences to briefly describe the tested change.
+REMEMBER: Change ideas can be i) a change of the way improvement any change in indicator value observed related to this change.

+you work, ii) a mentoring exercise /training, or iii) improved registered? to this change.

+coordination or others.

+1.

 1.

 2.

 3.

 4.

 5.

 6.

 7.